marc-weber1/TDLLM/README.md

 ## Setup

-Install podman.
+Install podman and nodeJS.
 Make a .env file with these variables:
 ```
 PORT=80
 MEMORY_LIMIT=256m